virtual-labs/outreach-web-pages-iiith/nodal-centre-process.md

 **Who is Nodal Center Coordinator**

 One  Nodal Center Coordinator (NCC) will be nominated from each NC by the head of that institute.
-The NCC  will submit all the reports periodically to the Virtual Labs team of respective Participating Institute.
+The NCC  will submit all the reports periodically to the Virtual Labs team of the respective Participating Institute.

 **Participating Institutes**

 **Tasks of the Nodal Center**